logzio/logz-docs/_source/user-guide/accounts/manage-account-usage.md

 When you enable saving log size, a new field is added to incoming logs.
-This new field is called `LogSize`, and it contains the size of the log line in bytes.
+This new field is called `LogSize`, and it contains the size of the log line in bytes if it were all a string.

 Kibana doesn't recognize `LogSize` as a number right away.
 You can fix this by clicking <i class="fas fa-sync-alt"></i> (refresh mapping) for `LogSize` in Kibana.